Colchester: In popular culture

-Colchester is a widely credited source of the rhyme Humpty Dumpty.
-During the siege of Colchester in the Civil War, a Royalist sniper known as One-Eyed Thompson sat in the belfry of the church of St Mary-at-the-Walls (Humpty Dumpty sat on the wall) and was given the nickname Humpty Dumpty, most likely because of his size, Humpty Dumpty being a common insult for the overweight.
-Thompson was shot down (Humpty Dumpty had a great fall) and, shortly after, the town was lost to the Parliamentarians (all the king's horses and all the king's men / couldn't put Humpty together again.)
-Another version says that Humpty Dumpty was a cannon on the top of the church.
-The church of St Mary-at-the-Walls still retains its Norman tower until the top few feet, which are a Georgian repair.
+A popular local myth credits Colchester as the source of the rhyme Humpty Dumpty, and for a time this was promoted by the local tourist board; there is, however, no evidence for this.

 The third rhyme said to have come from Colchester is Twinkle Twinkle Little Star, which was written by Jane Taylor who lived in the Dutch Quarter, and published in 1806 with the title "The Star".
 In 2024, a statue sculpted by Mandy Pratt that shows Taylor and her sister Ann was unveiled in Colchester High Street, following a campaign by Sir Bob Russell.

 Colchester has also been suggested as one of the potential sites of Camelot, on account of having been the capital of Roman Britain and its ancient name of Camulodunum: this is not considered likely by academics, as in Arthurian times Colchester was under Saxon control.

 The first part of Daniel Defoe's 1722 novel Moll Flanders was set in Colchester.

 Colchester was also a named line of lathe machinery.

 In the 1949 book Nineteen Eighty-Four, Colchester was the scene of a nuclear detonation.

 The Doctor Who episodes The Lodger and Closing Time are set in Colchester, although they were filmed in Cardiff.

 In the 1966 Asterix comic book Asterix in Britain the Camulodunum rugby team wins a game against Durovernum (Roman name for Canterbury).
 The kit worn during the match in the book is similar to that of Colchester United.

 Colchester appears in the 2020 video game Assassin's Creed Valhalla, recreated as it was in the early medieval period.